-EXHIBIT B COMMON AND CUSTOMIZED FRAMEWORK REYNOLDS SD 7
+EXHIBIT B COMMON AND CUSTOMIZED PERFORMANCE FRAMEWORK REYNOLDS SD 7

-SECTION I - PROGRESS MARKERS FOR SCHOOL YEAR 2020-2021
+SECTION I - PROGRESS MARKERS FOR 2023-2025 BIENNIUM

 The Progress Markers are a mechanism to support a developmental approach to evaluation with a focus on learning about the kinds of changes that happen from distinct investments.
+Grantees will provide updates toward these Progress Markers through the quarterly/annual reports.
 The following fifteen Progress Markers are arranged into three categories that represent the advancement in degree of change from minimum to profound as described and listed below: